 Students will be asked to affirm their awareness of the Honor Code and adherence to the standards of academic integrity at various points during the academic semester.
 The goal of this affirmation is to reinforce the centrality of scholarly integrity to students’ membership in our academic community, as well as to remind students that they have already agreed to adhere to these standards.

 The Affirmation will take several forms, depending on the student’s status and particular assignments.

-In the summer prior to arriving on campus freshmen will be asked to respond briefly to a prompt about how they will uphold the values of the Honor Code.
+In the summer prior to arriving on campus first-year students will be asked to respond briefly to a prompt about how they will uphold the values of the Honor Code.
 Students will be able to access their statements throughout their time at Harvard and will have the opportunity to update and revise them periodically.

-During the bi-annual electronic registration process, all students will be asked to read the Honor Code and to sign their name indicating their awareness of the Code and adherence to the standards of academic integrity.
+During the bi-annual electronic check-in registration process, all students will be asked to read the Honor Code and to sign their name indicating their awareness of the Code and adherence to the standards of academic integrity.